Penn-Leiden Colloquium on Ancient Values XII

 The Penn-Leiden Colloquia on Ancient Values were established as a biennial venue in which scholars could investigate the diverse aspects of Greek and Roman values.
 Each colloquium focuses on a single theme, which participants explore from various perspectives and disciplines.
-Since the first colloquium in Leiden (in 2000), a wide range of topics has been explored, including manliness, free speech, the spatial organization of value, badness, ‘others’, aesthetic value, the past, landscapes, competition and the night.
-All conferences (full list below) have resulted in edited volumes published by Brill Publishers.
+Since the first colloquium in Leiden (in 2000), a wide range of topics has been explored, including manliness, free speech, the spatial organization of value, badness, ‘others’, aesthetic value, the past, landscapes, competition, nighttime, and labor.
+All earlier colloquia have resulted in edited volumes published by Brill publishers (see list below).

-We invite abstracts for papers (25 minutes) that address any general or specific instances, from Greece and/or Rome, in which the value of labor is a central theme.
-We hope to bring together researchers in all areas of classical studies, including history, economics, literature, philosophy, and visual and material culture, with a view to discovering points of intersection and difference between these areas of focus.
+For the twelfth Penn-Leiden colloquium, we invite abstracts for papers (20 minutes + 10 min. discussion) that address the meaning(s) and values of ‘the sacred’ in the ancient Greek and Roman worlds along these lines.
+We hope to bring together junior and senior researchers in all areas of classical studies, including literature, philosophy, linguistics, history, and visual and material culture, and hope to discover the significant points of intersection and difference between these areas of focus.

 Earlier Penn-Leiden Colloquia: